evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Standard_Range/_index.md

 </a>
 <figcaption><h4>XPENG G9 RWD Standard Range</h4></figcaption></figur>

-We have separated our description of the XPENG G9 RWD Standard Range into sections.
+We have separated our XPENG G9 RWD Standard Range article into sections.
 If you want to wait to read the full article, click the links below to the different areas.
 We also have an overview of the [full specifications](specifications), an [image gallery](gallery), detailed information about [charging performance](chargingcurve), and some [online reviews](reviews).
 Our sections:

 - [Performance](#performance)
 - [Battery, range, and charging](#battery-range-and-charging)